acrolex36/Reveal.me/README.md

 - To visit the website, enter this url: http://localhost:3000 and  will direct you to the landing page, to login or register a user
 - To run the automatic tests:
 - Run the test script for frontend - **(Make sure that start script is running first!)**
-- Run the test script for backend **(Don't run the start script and test script for backend simultaneously)**
+- Run the test script for backend **(The start script and test script for backend can not be run simultaneously)**
 - A postman collection can be used for testing the individual api calls

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/cf4410757371a6823eb0?action=collection%2Fimport)